OpenNews/opennews-website/what/community/datareview/index.md

 Participation is free and for data journalists on small teams, from local or regional newsrooms, and from underrepresented backgrounds in journalism.
 These conversations [will be one-on-one and private](#agreement), so you don't need to worry about giving up a scoop or feeling awkward about any questions you have.

-This program is an experiment, and we think it could tell us a lot about building a sustainable framework for peer support in the journalism-tech community.
+This program is one of the ways we're building sustainable frameworks for peer support in the journalism-tech community.
 (And if you're interested in helping out as a coach, please [reach out](mailto:ryan@opennews.org)!)

 ## Frequently Asked Questions